 – Washer-dryer, dishwasher, microwave oven, juicer, toaster, kettle, Nespresso capsule coffee maker, fridge, fully equipped kitchen (complete set of dishes, pots, pans, kitchen accessories, etc…), ceramic hob.

 – Ironing board, iron, clothesline, tongs, hangers, broom and dustpan.

 – Smart TV with Chrome Cast, high speed internet, safe.

 – Towels, bedding, bathroom amenities (shampoo, gel, conditioner and body lotion), hair dryer.

 – Counseling from Monday to Friday from 9 to 18h and parking and storage options in a nearby property upon request and at an additional cost.

 Optional services: laundry, reservations, personal trainer, physio, babysitter and any other service required.

-The modern Barcelona was born in L’Eixample, designed by the engineer and town planner to whom he owes his magical and unique drawing: Ildefons Cerdà.
-With his urban plan, Cerdà designed an egalitarian city, where some neighborhoods are not different from others and public services are distributed uniformly throughout the city.
+Modern Barcelona was born in L’Eixample, designed by the engineer and town planner to whom it owes its magical and unique drawing: Ildefons Cerdà.
+With his urban plan, Cerdà designed an egalitarian city, where some neighbourhoods are no different from others and public services are distributed uniformly throughout the city.